smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 If the command line is more your thing there are a number of great cmdlets and tools you can use.

-The most basic is ``sc.exe``.
+The most comprehensive is ``sc.exe``.
 This is the swiss army knife of managing services.
 It has commands for changing almost anything about a service.
 You can also dump information about services and query to find exactly what you are looking for.

-Below I show a number of examples for view services and modifying services on the remote server BadServer.
+Shown below are examples for viewing and modifying services on the remote server BadServer.

 {% highlight powershell %}
 # Query all services running